iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

   (begin 1 2 3)
   s4m> 3

-  ;; an if statement that returns the results of s-exp evaluation (if (= 1 1)
+  ;; an if statement that returns the results of sexp evaluation (if (= 1 1)
         (begin (post "first clause!") (+ 32 1))
         (begin (post "second clause!") (+ 66 4)))